cherylkw/LegalDoc-AI/readme.md

 ## 1. App Name and Short Description
 **AI Legal Document Assistant**
+An intelligent application designed to generate, critique, and validate legal documents.
+In this repo I demo 2 types of approach.
+1. legalpal.py : Using an agentic AI workflow and it's self-automation.
-An intelligent application designed to generate, critique, and validate legal documents using an agentic AI workflow and self-automation.
-It leverages OpenAI's GPT-3.5 and LangChain for prompt-based document generation and iterative refinement.
+2. legal_ai_agent.py : Using an AI agent workflow using tools.

+Both leverages OpenAI's GPT-3.5 and LangChain for prompt-based document generation and iterative refinement.

 ---